tauke1/Engineering/ResubmitTask/README.md

 The Algorithm
 1) Search definition by name $buildDefinitionId
 2) Search maximum 3-days old builds of current definition, which triggered by Pull Request
-3) In loop check that the build's pull request are valid by policies of it's branch
+3) In loop check that Check that build status should not be "success" and "canceled"
-4) Check that build status should not be "success" and "canceled"
+4) Checks the build's pull request are valid by policies of it's branch
-5) Check that build sourceCommit should contain bad commit on it's parent commits
+5) Checks is build's commit has bad commit or fix commit.
+If the commit has bad commit and doesnt have fix commit, then we can continue
 6) Rebuild the build with same parameters and properties, but set properties
 ```
 $build.sourceBranch = $sourceBranchName